 Do we have many air defense systems?
-In 1967, the Soviet Army entered the arsenal of the Kub air defense system, designed to destroy air attack weapons at ranges greater than the use of aircraft weapons.
-A distinctive feature of the Kub complexes was the placement of self-propelled launchers and self-propelled reconnaissance and guidance installations on a caterpillar chassis, which made it possible to keep up with armored vehicles.
-However, due to the high cost of the Kub complexes in many Soviet tank divisions, the anti-aircraft missile regiment was equipped with the Osa air defense system.
+In 1967, the "Cub" air defense system entered service with the Soviet Army, designed to defeat air attack weapons at a range exceeding the use of aircraft weapons.
+A distinctive feature of the "Cube" complexes was the placement of self-propelled launchers and self-propelled reconnaissance and guidance systems on a tracked chassis, which made it possible to keep up with armored vehicles.
+However, due to the high cost of the "Cube" complexes in many Soviet tank divisions, the anti-aircraft missile regiment was equipped with the Osa air defense system.

 At the time of the appearance of the Kub SAM, it had no analogues and was very successfully used in a number of regional conflicts.
 During the “Doomsday War” in 1973, the Kvadrat export modification complexes inflicted heavy losses on Israel’s aviation.
 With the accumulation of experience in combat use and operation, the creation of new modifications with improved combat characteristics was carried out.
 In 1976, the Kub-M3 air defense system with enhanced noise immunity entered service.
 For this option, the range of destruction of air targets was 4-25 km.
 Reach in height - from 20 to 8000 m.